ankane/slowpoke/README.md

 For threaded servers like Puma, this means killing all threads when any one of them times out.
 This can have a significant impact on performance.

-You can customize this behavior with: [master]
+You can customize this behavior with:

 ```ruby
 Slowpoke.on_timeout do |env|